-What is a Certificate of Formation for an LLC?
+What is a Certificate of Formation for an LLC

 The Certificate of Formation is a required document needed to form your LLC in Delaware.
-It is basically a birth certificate for your newly-created Delaware LLC.
-It contains information such as your company name, the designated registered agent, how long your LLC will exist (normally perpetual), and the purpose of the business.
+It is a birth certificate for your newly-created Delaware LLC.
+It contains information such as your company name, the designated registered agent, how long your LLC will exist (often perpetual), and the purpose of the business.
 It will be dated and signed by an authorized person acting on behalf of the company.

 Preparing a Certificate of Formation

-You can file your Certificate of Formation and Cover Letter by mail or fax.
+You can file your Certificate of Formation and cover letter by mail or fax.
 Delaware does not have online filing.

 You must include credit card information or money order with your request.
-Fees are subject to change and vary based on requested priority status.
+Fees are subject to change and vary based on the requested priority status.
 Expedited service costs more than standard service.
 You can download the current fee schedule or contact the Delaware Division of Corporations to obtain or confirm the fees.

 How to Complete and File Your Certificate of Formation